alxdavids/ourbbg/content/post/intro.md

 Championship stadiums, polls have suggested that the news has largely been taken [with optimism](https://dcfcfans.uk/topic/35944-poll-mel-selling-derby-county-fc/).
-Part of this may be a decline in the popularity for the way that the current owner Mel Morris is running the club, but the promise of riches that may propel the club to better things is also likely to be a dominant factor.
+Part of this may be a decline in the popularity for the manner that the current owner Mel Morris is running the club, but the promise of riches that may propel the club to better things is also likely to be a dominant factor.